anupamkr2307/anupamkr2307/README.md

 # 👋 Hi there, I'm Anupam Kumar!

 Welcome to my GitHub profile!
-I'm a passionate [Your Role, e.g. Full Stack Developer, Data Scientist, DevOps Engineer] who loves building things that live on the internet.
+I'm a passionate about AI/ML who loves building things that live on the internet.
 I enjoy turning ideas into reality using code, and I'm always exploring new technologies and tools.

 ---